linstantnoodles/nand2tetris/01/notes.md

 I think there's a few concepts at play here that you need to understand to grasp the full picture:

 1. A NAND A is equivalent to NOT(A AND A)
 2. `A * A` (`*` is the boolean algebra symbol for AND) is always A by the idempotent law.
 In other words, when you apply the AND operator to an element itself, it retains its value no matter how many times it's applied.
-A simpler explanation for this is: true and true will always be true. false and false will always be false!
+A simpler explanation for this is: true and true will always be true. false and false will always be false.
 3. Since `A AND A` gives back itself, we can reduce it to `A` which makes the full expression `NOT(A)`.

 ## AND